shahbaz-ali/miniBRS/docs/installation.md

     <br/>

-6. **Backup DAG's Folder :** Before we initialize ``airflow`` meta-database.
-Lets backup our workflows.
-Hit the following commands in terminal. make sure you have `miniBRS` as current working directory
+6. **Backup DAG's Folder:** Before we initialize ``airflow`` meta-database.
+Lets back up our workflows.
+Hit the following commands in the terminal. make sure you have `miniBRS` as the current working directory

         ~$ mv -r dags dags_bak
     <br/>

-7. **Initialize Airflow Meta-Database :** To initialize `meta-database` use this command
+7. **Initialize Airflow Meta-Database:** To initialize `meta-database` use this command

         ~$ airflow initdb

-     The initialization of meta-database results in creation of following files in `miniBRS` project folder `airflow.cfg`, `airflow.db` and `unittest.cfg`.
+     The initialization of meta-database results in the creation of following files in `miniBRS` project folder `airflow.cfg`, `airflow.db` and `unittest.cfg`.
 We will get back to these files in separate sections

      <br/>

-8. **Create Default Connections :** `miniBRS` use various connections and variables for its functioning.
-Its necessary to create default connections before you can use `miniBRS`, If the connections are not created `miniBRS` will throw exceptions.
-Creating connections are just a matter of few commands.
-Lets create them via terminal only, Although you can create them from UI as well check out the **[User Interface](user_interface.md#connections)** section for more details on how to create connections and variables from UI
+8. **Create Default Connections:** `miniBRS` use various connections and variables for its functioning.
+It is necessary to create default connections before you can use `miniBRS` If the connections are not created `miniBRS` will throw exceptions.
+Creating connections is just a matter of a few commands.
+Let us create them via terminal only, Although you can create them from UI as well check out the **[User Interface](user_interface.md#connections)** section for more details on how to create connections and variables from UI

-    * **servicenow_default :** This connection is used to store your `Service Now` Instance details, feel free to add values to the options in the below command as per your own Instance details.
-You can provide your service now instance url to --conn_host, Your Service Now username to --conn_login and Service Now password to --conn_password options
+    * **servicenow_default:** This connection is used to store your `Service Now` Instance details, feel free to add values to the options in the below command as per your own Instance details.
+You can provide your service now instance URL to --conn_host, Your Service Now username to --conn_login and Service Now password to --conn_password options

             ~$ airflow connections -a --conn_id servicenow_default --conn_type None --conn_host https://dev1234.service-now.com --conn_login admin --conn_password None

-    * **s3_default :** This connection is used to store your `Amazon S3` credentials, feel free to add values to the options or you can create the connection with dummy values and later change them from UI
+    * **s3_default:** This connection is used to store your `Amazon S3` credentials, feel free to add values to the options or you can create the connection with dummy values and later change them from UI

             ~$ airflow connections -a --conn_id s3_default --conn_type None --conn_login access_key_id --conn_password None --conn_extra '{"region-name": "ap-south-1", "bucket-name": "mini-brs"}'